stinkyghost587/CountList/README.md

 .getValueFromKey(String): Returns the value of the key you entered.
 EX: Hello = 3, if you type list.getValue("Hello") then you'll get 3.
 <br>
 <br>
 .getValueFromPos(int): Returns the value at the entered position.
-EX: list = {"HELLO", "HELLO", "HELLO", "HEY", "HI", "HI"}, position = 0, returns 3 because the value of HELLO — which is in position 0 — is 3.
+EX: list = <HELLO:3, HEY:1, HI:2>, position = 0, returns 3 because the value of HELLO — which is in position 0 — is 3.
 <br>
 <br>
 .getKey(int): Returns the node at the specified position.
-EX: list = {"HELLO", "HELLO", "HELLO", "HEY", "HI", "HI"}, list.getKey(0) returns "HELLO", because that's the first node.
+EX: list = <HELLO:3, HEY:1, HI:2>, list.getKey(0) returns "HELLO", because that's the first node.